Module evaluation at City

 The results will be shared with staff within Schools and will be considered at relevant committees to help develop action plans where needed.
 You will also receive information about the survey results and they can be discussed at Staff-Student Liaison Committees.

 When and how often are the evaluations run?

 Each module will be evaluated once.
-This will normally be during the teaching period, Research suggests that the most reliable results are obtained if modules are evaluated before any final exams, so we will aim to share all evaluations before your final exams.
+This will normally be during teaching week 9 of each term, Research suggests that the most reliable results are obtained if modules are evaluated before any final exams, so we will aim to share all evaluations before your final exams.

 Are the evaluations anonymous?